Coatis as Pets - Guidelines and Tips

 All articles that discuss coatis as pets mention very large cages, of 3 x 3 x 3 m (10 x 10 x 10 ft) or larger.
 In other words, they recommend keeping the poor animal caged and captive.
 Some suggest walking pet coatis on a lead in certain circumstances.
 Regardless, would you keep a cat or a dog trapped in a cage?
 What pleasure can be drawn from this sad and miserable image?

 However, there is no other option.
 A coati cannot roam free about the house, as it would wreak havoc on the furnishings and leave it looking like a disaster site.
 If you keep it loose in a garden, though, it will most likely escape.
 Moreover, it is not at all safe to have coatis around children.
+You will need to create a tamper-proof cage which will be at least the size of a small bedroom with enough environmental enrichment within.
+This is very costly and impractical for a lot of people.

 If you do keep a coati as a pet, you will need to wear thick gloves to avoid being bitten when handling it, as these animals move extremely quickly.
+You cannot leave them alone with children and you will always need to be aware of their behavior.

-Do coatis suffer when captive?
+Do coatis suffer incaptivity?

 It is very common for captive coatis to experience hair loss.
 Their tail or other areas of their body may start shedding, leaving them bald in patches.
 This is due to the stress of captivity, nutritional deficiencies or both.
 If you keep a coati as a pet, its diet will need to be supervised by a vet.

-Can you have coatis as guests?
+Should you keep coatis as pets?

 In our opinion, the only reasonable way to enjoy a coati's company is as follows.